InoxicoDev/digitalsigning/index.md

   ![Set SHA256withRSA](images/SetRSASigAlgo.png)

-Please then copy the `Serialized Signed Content` into the `ClearText Message` text block, `Digital Signature` into the `Provide Signature Value` text block and the `User Public Key` into the `Public Key` text block.
+Please then copy the `User Public Key` into the `Public Key` text block, the `Serialized Signed Content` into the `ClearText Message` text block and the `Digital Signature` into the `Provide Signature Value` text block.
 Like so:

 ![All Copied in](images/AllCopiedIn.png)